Visit Agrigento & Selinunte

 Our Top Picks on Places to Stay

 Here at Sicily4u we have hand-picked a collection of self-catered villas in Seliunte that enable you to relax in a comfortable property throughout your holiday.
-Unlike a stay in a hotel, self-catered accommodation offers more space, privacy and the option of setting your own timetable, just as you would at home.
+Unlike a stay in a hotel, self-catered villas offer more space, privacy and the option of setting your own timetable, just as you would at home.
 A stay in Agrigento or Selinunte offers access to world-class archaeological wonders just a short distance from beautiful beaches and shimmering waters.
-For further information, explore our collections or simply contact us for help locating your dream holiday home.
+For further information, explore our villa collections or simply contact us for help locating your dream holiday home.

 Essential Travel Info